Dog vitamins are a huge industry, but are they really necessary?

 Here’s a list of the essential nutrients and the role they play in your dog’s health:

-- Vitamin A boosts the immune system and helps heart and kidneys to function properly.
+- Vitamin A boosts the immune system and helps the heart and kidneys to function properly.

-- Vitamin B Complex is comprised of 8 B vitamins which support multiple body systems, from your eyesight to cell health.
+- Vitamin B Complex is comprised of 8 B vitamins that support multiple body systems, from your eyesight to cell health.

 - Vitamin C is a potent antioxidant that protects cells from damage and can help reduce inflammation.

 - Vitamin D assists in calcium absorption.

 - Vitamin E is an antioxidant that helps protect damaged cells and can improve cognitive function in aging dogs.